chaoxu/chaoxu.github.io/financial.md

 ### Investments

 When I say portfolio, I excludes all liquid cash and emergency funds (since they should not be a huge part of your total asset).
 Note that return = cash + beta + alpha.
 You want to invest passively, then you can only hope to capture beta.
+I recommend [The Bogleheads' Guide to Investing](https://www.amazon.com/gp/product/1118921283/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=chaoxu-20&creative=9325&linkCode=as2&creativeASIN=1118921283&linkId=2ae64a2b8e5c0c4a5742210aff4a2494).
+It is the best book out of the bunch I have read.

 #### Diversification over asset class

 Diverse portfolio.
 If you truly don't care, not even thinking about setting up a simple allocations, then just use Wealthfront [^wealthfront] or [betterment](https://www.betterment.com/).
 They do automatic investment techniques knowing your risk.

 However if you trust yourself and want to save that little fees they charge.
 The easiest is a 3 fund portfolio.
 Total US stock (or S&P 500), Total international stock and Total US bond.
 Any low fee fund is sufficient.
 For example, a 80% stock, 20% bond portfolio using vanguard ETFs: